 Thomas Ian Griffith who played him I think did an excellent job as the villain.
 He had a real dark charisma and a sneering arrogance that fitted the character.
 You do get the impression that Valek for the past 600 years has never met anyone who has even come close to threatening him, hence why he simply laughs at Jack Crow’s attempts to harm him.

 The Centaur I always felt was one of Ray Harryhausen’s greatest monsters.

-I liked the way it was a mish mash of different mythological creatures, as it was also a cyclops as well as a Centaur.
-There were also elements of King Kong in the Centaur’s portrayal too.
+I liked the way it was a mish mash of different mythological creatures.
+It was also a cyclops as well as a Centaur and there were also elements of King Kong in the Centaur’s portrayal too.
 It is shown to be worshipped by a tribe of natives on a remote island who sacrifice young women to it.
-The beast ends up falling in love with its latest sacrifice however played by Caroline Monro who is a member of a group of travellers on the island.
+The beast ends up falling in love with its latest sacrifice however played by Caroline Monro who is a member of a group of travelers on the island.
 The natives even summon the Centaur in a similar fashion to Kong as well.